 Partition a USB Flash Drive in Windows XP

 One way to Partition a USB Flash Drive from Windows XP and mark it active "bootable".
-Windows detects Flash Drives as "Removable Disks" and flash drives are typically shipped formatted as a "Super Floppy" (USB-FDD without a partition table) .
+Windows detects many Flash Drives as "Removable Disks" and flash drives are often shipped formatted as a "Super Floppy" (USB-FDD without a partition table) .
 The Windows built in format utility cannot create a partition table on Removable Disks.
 Furthermore, the diskpart utility in Windows XP will not allow you to partition Removable Media, although diskpart does work for partitioning a Flash Drive from Windows Vista/7.

 To address the inability to Partition a Flash Drive in Windows XP, you need to use a third party low level partitioning tool such as BOOTICE, created by Pauly.
 BOOTICE Home Page

 Note: I partition my flash drives as USB-HDD (with a partition table), simply because my computers support booting from Flash Drives formatted to be seen as a USB Hard Disk.

 One way to Partition a Flash Drive from Windows

 - Make sure your "USB Flash Drive" is set as the Destination Disk